 In addition to earning more on rent, furnishing your rental apartment can also help you with taxes.
 Expensive furniture can be considered a depreciable asset, which you can claim on your taxes.

 It’s essential to look at the other side of the argument behind renting a furnished apartment.
 Make sure you take the time to consider these thoughts as well.

 First off, when you rent your house with furniture in it, there actually can be less of a demand for that.
 Most people already have their own furniture and are not looking for a house with furniture in it.
-So, what you do is you take this massive supply of potential tenants, and you kind of shorten it down to some minimal type of subset of tenants.
+So, what you do is you take this massive supply of potential residents, and you kind of shorten it down to some minimal type of subset of residents.